chulminy/CIVE497-CIVE700/task/task5/README.md

 You need to demonstrate the functionality of your tool using your own image as well as physical measurements.
 Any size of a calibration paper can be used.
 Please provide at least two measurements on the plane that the calibration paper is placed.
 Note that you should not use `fitgeotrans` in MATLAB and `getPerspectiveTransform`in Python.
 You need to write your own code to find homography (perspective transformation).

-This problem is **NOT** related to two metric rectification methods in class slides.

 ## Submission of Your Work
 * **YOU MUST INCLUDE YOUR RESULTING GRAPHS OR IMAGES INTO YOUR REPORT**
 * You should turn in a report and codes to uw.task@gmail.com.
 When you send your email, please cc your email for future reference.
 * A subject of your email must be the format of "Task5_`Your name` _ `Degree` _ `ID`"
 	* `Your name`: first five letter your first + last name.
-The first letter is uppercase and the rest of them are lowercase (i.g Chul Min Yeum -> Chulmi, Juan Park -> Juanp)
+The first letter is uppercase and the rest of them are lowercase (i.g Chul Min Yeum -> chulmi, Juan Park -> juanp)
 	* `Degree`: pick your degree among BA, ME, MA, and PH (BA=Undergraduate, ME=MEng, MA=MASc, and PH=PhD)
 	* `ID`: your school ID
 	* Please do not include any other text except this subject line.